AlvaroBarboza/AlvaroBarboza/README.md

 ## About Me

-🚀 Data Professional with over 2 years of experience, specializing in translating complex analyses into process optimization and systemic impact.
+🚀 Professional with over 2 years of experience, specializing in translating complex analyses into process optimization and systemic impact.

 🔧 Skilled in **SQL, Python, and Power BI**, I move beyond standard analysis to build data pipelines, automate tasks, and identify the root causes of operational issues.